jebin2/JellyJump/project_implementation_guides_for_llm/editor/phase30-editor-export.md

 # Phase 30: Editor Export

 ## Goal
-Export edited video using MediaBunny Conversion API with format/quality options and progress tracking
+Export edited video using MediaBunny with multiple export options: video download, save to media library, and JSON project export for reusable templates.

 **MediaBunny Integration**: Use MediaBunny for ALL export operations (NO FFmpeg.wasm). **Consult** mediabunny-llms-full.md for:
 - `Conversion` API for converting/exporting edited videos